-All campers are required to do a swim test at the beginning of camp to determine their swimming level.
-Depending on our assessment of their swimming ability they may be required to wear a life jacket whenever they are in the water.
-If they pass the test, they will be allowed to swim without a life jacket unless parents/guardian request otherwise on their application form or at the time of drop off.
+All campers are required to do a swim assessment at the beginning of camp to determine their swimming level.
+If they pass the assessment, they will be allowed to swim without a life jacket in designated swimming areas, unless parents/guardians request otherwise on their application form or at the time of drop off.
+If they do not pass the assessment, they will be required to wear a life jacket whenever they are in or near the water.
 All campers must wear a life jacket whenever they are in a canoe.

-Health and Safety: Covid-19
+Health and Safety